pss959/EasyMaker3D/PublicDoc/docs/index.rst

 You can create many different types of models and then save them as STL files that can be sent to a 3D printer.

-MakerVR is available for Windows and Linux.
-There is also a Mac version, but it may or not work in VR due to the `lack of official SteamVR support
+|appname| is available for Windows, Mac, and Linux.
+The Mac version may or not
+work in VR due to the `lack of official SteamVR support
 <https://store.steampowered.com/news/app/250820/view/2216278054495230717>`_.

 |block-image|